vmware-tanzu/velero/test/e2e/README.md

 ## Prerequisites

 Running the E2E tests expects:
-1. A running kubernetes cluster:
+1. A running Kubernetes cluster:
     1. With DNS and CNI installed.
     1. Compatible with Velero- running Kubernetes v1.10 or later.
     1. With necessary storage drivers/provisioners installed.